PaulFinch/Omarchy-ISO-Creator/README.md

 - `./test_this.sh`

 ## How to use the ISO
+- Create USB Media with Balena Etcher
-- Install the system using the ISO.
+- Install the System using the USB Media.
 - The archinstall will launch automatically
   - Configure the remaining settings, such as disk configuration
   - Launch Install